Growing Sunflower Microgreens

 We've planted many trays of sunflower seeds, both untreated and treated with food-grade hydrogen peroxide.

-Although some of the untreated seeds grew great, many others ended up with some fungus attacks (see below).
+Although some untreated seeds grew great, many others developed fungus attacks (see below).

-We now pre-treat sunflower seeds with the peroxide every time we plant.
+We now pre-treat sunflower seeds with peroxide every time we plant.

-Since we are wetting the seeds with liquid peroxide anyway, we soak the seeds between 6- and 12-hours before we plant them.
+Since we are wetting the seeds with liquid peroxide anyway, we soak them between 6- and 12 hours before we plant them.

 It seems to work best for us.
 Even some of the pre-treated seeds occasionally grow fungus.
-But a quick spray with a 3% solution of food-grade hydrogen peroxide kills the fungus, and the sunflowers grow great.
+But a quick spray with 3% food-grade hydrogen peroxide kills the fungus, and the sunflowers grow great.

-Sunflower seeds not pre-treated with food-grade hydrogen peroxide have a tendency to grow fungus.
+Sunflower seeds not pre-treated with food-grade hydrogen peroxide tend to grow fungus.
 Even like this, H2O2 can kill the fungus and not harm the sunflowers.

 Our Recommendations For Soaking Sunflower Microgreen Seeds

-Soaking seeds for a more extended period doesn't appear to speed the process up.
+Soaking seeds for extended periods doesn’t appear to speed the process up.

-Generally, we soak the seeds overnight and plant in the morning, or soak them in the morning and plant later in the afternoon.
+Generally, we soak the seeds overnight and plant in the morning or soak them in the morning and plant them later in the afternoon.

 Using food-grade hydrogen peroxide does reduce the chance of fungus growing.
-If fungus does appear on the seeds, spraying it with hydrogen peroxide will kill the fungus and not harm the plants in the early stage of growth.
+If the fungus does appear on the seeds, spraying it with hydrogen peroxide will kill it and not harm the plants in the early growth stage.

 Home Microgreens Sunflower Microgreen Soaking Method

-After 6- to 8-hours we drain and rinse the seeds and then plant them on a soil media and place them in to a blackout period.
-If necessary, the seeds can soak for up to 12-hours.
+After 6- to 8 hours, we drain and rinse the seeds, then plant them on a soil media and place them into a blackout period.
+If necessary, the seeds can soak for up to 12 hours.

 What is your experience with sunflower microgreens?
 Do you use hydrogen peroxide and soak your seeds?